Patients are required to wear a mask while in the office, unless they are fully vaccinated.

 This may not be the case, however.
 Health Quest’s team can evaluate your knee joints and potentially create a chiropractic and/or physical therapy program designed to naturally ease your knee pain.
 Using a wide variety of modalities, and by making sure you are comfortable with your care program every step of the way, our staff will do everything we can to help you leave your pain behind, as well as regain your mobility and comfort.
 Should you need to have surgery, we can also provide post-surgical rehab that gets you up and mobile as quickly as possible.

 Our chiropractic specialists offer physical therapy for the knee, as well as post knee surgery rehabilitation.
 After evaluating your knee joints, we can develop a customized treatment plan using a wide variety of modalities, ensuring that you can be fully mobile and pain-free again.
-Ready to say goodbye to knee pain?
-Schedule an appointment with one of our physicians today!
+Ready to say goodbye to knee pain? with one of our physicians today!

 Knee pain can be caused by a variety of underlying issues.
 Because the knees literally carry our body weight, any knee injury (including dislocations and tears) or chronic condition will greatly increase stress on the knees.
 Excess weight will also increase stress on the knee joint.
 This increased stress will often lead to painful problems.